grundmanise/cordova-plugin-EGAnimatedFullScreenImage/README.md

 Cordova plugin to display full screen animated (.gif) image on iOS (iPhone)
 ===

-Plugin to show  display full screen animated (.gif) images on iOS cordova project and use it with native components.
+Plugin to display full screen (.gif) images on iOS cordova project and use it with native components.
+Currently this plugin is configured to swap a static ios (cordova) splash screen on the animated splash screen on cordova init.
+Later I hide it from the js.

 Installation:
 ---